nonamebozoeshkere1488/BRMC/README.md

-# BRMC
+# Buckshot Roulette Multiplayer Cheat
-Buckshot Roulette Multiplayer Cheat
+It's a simple tool that just reading the logs and giving a result like sequence and current shell